soulbrix/ForzaCarEditor/README.md

 *   Work across MAIN + DLC data without corrupting runtime dependencies

-This tool is designed to be **explicit, modular, and transparent**.Nothing is modified unless you explicitly apply a change.
+This tool is designed to be **explicit, modular, and transparent**.
+Nothing is modified unless you explicitly apply a change.

 ### A word of warning

-**I cannot code.**Almost all of this tool was created using ChatGPT, based on my understanding of how Forza Motorsport 4’s SLT files work and how the data is connected internally.
+**I cannot code.** Almost all of this tool was created using ChatGPT, based on my understanding of how Forza Motorsport 4’s SLT files work and how the data is connected internally.

 Because of that: